barremans/node-red-contrib-conditional-trigger/README.md

 **A Node-RED subflow for triggering conditional events based on multiple input messages.**

-This subflow evaluates two incoming messages to determine if they meet specific conditions (e.g., both `msg.payload` values are `true`).
+This subflow evaluates two incoming messages to determine if they meet specific conditions (e.g., both `msg.input` values are `true`).
 It routes the results to different outputs based on the evaluation.
 Ideal for automation workflows, IoT event processing, and decision-making systems.

 ---